otrack/cloud-computing-infrastructures/scaling/README.md

 **[Q]** *(optional)* Transform the workload `client.sh` into a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion).
 Run a workload with 50 prallel clients.
-Plot the response time of the service along time.
+Plot the latency of the service along time.